jjsmu/CaseStudy2DDS/README.md

 - CaseStudy2CompSet No Attrition.csv contains a total 300 entries with 35 variables of type integer, character class (as of 11/28/2023)
 - CaseStudy2CompSet No Salary.csv contains a total 300 entries with 35 variables of type integer, character class (as of 11/28/2023).

-Describe the dataset in general terms, including the size (number of records and variables), the type of data (e.g., survey, transactional), and the period it covers.

-Mention any data transformations or preprocessing steps applied.

 Variable Descriptions:

-List each variable included in your dataset.
-For each variable, provide:

 | Column Name | Description | Data Type | Notes |
 |-------------|-------------|-----------|-------|